 And what about the interpreters?
 Uh.
 There’s the RID.
 Jack Jason.
 Uh.
 Lydia Callis.
 Interpreting Studies programs.
 That interpreter at the Mandela memorial service.
 Well, wait.

 (5) Special interpreters are worthy.
-If we point out bad interpreters, we ought recognize the corollary, which is that good interpreters exist too.
+If we point out bad interpreters, we ought to recognize the corollary, which is that good interpreters exist too.
 It is not as if interpreters are less charitable than secretaries/systems administrators/tourists/emperors and never sacrifice time, money, and energy.
 Interpreter Appreciation Day is a special opportunity to recognize interpreters who go beyond what is required of them.

 If not for some interpreters who, yes, sacrificed weekends off from work and a night’s worth of sleep (the ultimate sacrifice in my book) to interpret for the birth of our children, I would have had a limited understanding of the miracle of childbirth and the awe-inspiring strength of my wife.

-If not for two interpreters who volunteered to take care of time-consuming arrangements at the Comedy Cellar and took their preparation seriously last February, my friends and I would have had no idea the extent to which Moshe Kasher is fucking hilarious and brilliant.
+If not for two interpreters who volunteered to take care of time-consuming arrangements at the Comedy Cellar and took their preparation seriously last February, my friends and I would have had no idea about the extent to which Moshe Kasher is hilarious and brilliant.

 Each of you know who you are.
 I may be two days late, but thank you.